bakkdoor/redis.fy/README.md

+# redis.fy
-redis.fy is a Redis client library for Fancy.
+A Fancy Redis client library.

 It's still work in progress, but most commands should work as expected.

 It's licensed under the BSD license.
 See LICENSE file for more information.

-Example usage:
+## Example usage:

     require: "redis"
     r = Redis Client new # defaults to localhost